 IVA Case expenses

-Expenses can be incurred by your Insolvency Practitioner during the administration of your IVA and certain costs that are incurred specifically to the case can be recovered from your monthly payments.
-Details of the estimated expenses are detailed in the IVA proposal before you sign it and disclosed and negotiated with your creditors prior to approval.
+Expenses can be incurred by your Insolvency Practitioner during the administration of your IVA and certain costs that are incurred specifically to the case can be recovered.
+Any such expenses will be paid from the funds paid into the arrangement.

 All fees and expenses are detailed in your IVA proposal so that both you and your creditors will have an opportunity to review and agree to them before you enter.

 Subject to eligibility and acceptance.
 Fees Payable.
 Debt write off applies to unsecured debts only and on successful completion of an IVA.
 If your IVA fails, it could lead to Bankruptcy, although this is rare and alternatives may be available.
 Your ability to obtain credit will be affected for the medium to long term.
 Homeowners may be required to release equity in their property, subject to certain criteria.
 If unable to release equity and equity is available an additional 12 months payments may be requested in compensation.

 Financial Support Systems provides insolvency solutions to individuals, specialising in IVAs.
 We do not administer or provide advice relating to debt management products, such as Debt Management Plans.
 Advice and information on alternative options will be provided following an initial fact find where the individual(s) concerned meets the criteria for an IVA and wishes to pursue it further, as governed by our Insolvency Practitioners' regulators, the Institute of Chartered Accountants in England and Wales.
 All advice given on any alternative options is therefore provided in reasonable contemplation of an insolvency appointment.

 The Money Advice Service is a free service set up by the Government to help people make the most of their money.
 If you would like to learn more click here.